Freight forwarders spend around $20 billion on repositioning empty containers every year!

-To deal with this imbalance, companies have to ship empty containers from ports with a surplus to the ports where they don’t have enough, increasing transport costs and tying up capacity.
+To deal with this imbalance and avoid port bottlenecks, companies have to ship empty containers from ports with a surplus to ports with a deficit, tying up capacity and increasing transport costs.

-The most common container imbalance is between European and American ports and Asia: European and American ports tend to have surplus of empty containers while Asian ports often face shortages.
+The most common container imbalance is between the West and Asia.
+European and American ports tend to have a surplus of empty containers while Asian ports often face shortages.

 2. Storage costs

-Carriers would be more inclined to wait for cargo before moving their container if it was free to store them at ports long-term.
-But storing an empty container at a port can cost hundreds of dollars depending how long they’re there.
+Carriers would be more inclined to wait at ports for new cargo if they could store them for free.
+But storing an empty container at a port can cost hundreds of dollars depending on how long they’re there.

 3. Time pressure

-If export demand is very high in one region, it puts pressure on carriers to ensure they always have enough containers at these ports.
-To keep up with demand, carriers have to prioroitise sending empty containers to these ports as fast as possible.
+If export demand is very high in one region, carriers have to ensure they have enough containers at these ports.
+To keep up with demand, carriers have to prioritise sending empty containers to these ports as fast as possible.

-A good example of this happened in 2020 and 2021 during the corona virus pandemic.
-Consumers in America and Europe shifted their spending from services, like eating out, to buying tangible goods they could enjoy in their own homes.
-This caused imports to soar and put pressure on carriers to move more empty containers to exporting ports quickly.
+A good example of this happened in 2020 and 2021 during the coronavirus pandemic.
+Consumers in America and Europe shifted their spending from services, like eating out, to tangible goods they could enjoy in their own homes.
+This caused imports to soar, pressuring carriers to move more empty containers to exporting ports quickly.

 This resulted in some carriers shipping 75% of their containers from the US and Europe to Asia empty.